 The property would be 38 years old by then – still not a problem for the next homeowner to finance.
 But they know that they will run into hurdles when they try to sell when the property ages past 40, which might make your home a less attractive option.

-Just because your property is freehold doesn’t make it immune to en bloc – if there’s an interested buyer and all of your neighbors are keen to sell, an en bloc deal can still happen.
+The first thing to clarify is that although freehold properties are technically yours to own indefinitely, just because your property is freehold doesn’t make it immune to en bloc. if there’s an interested buyer and all of your neighbors are keen to sell, an en bloc deal can still happen.

 Instead, the freehold land – and the leasehold property that sits on it – reverts to the original developer after 99 years.

 3. Are 99-year leaseholds the same for HDB flats and condos?